Cannabis in Wisconsin: CBD oil legalization (2014, 2017)

+The Hemp-Derived THC Loophole (2018)

+In 2018, the Farm Bill was passed at the Federal Level.
+This bill legalized hemp and its derivatives as long as they contain less than 0.3% Delta-9 THC by dry weight.
+Because the law did not specifically address other intoxicating cannabinoids found in hemp, such as Delta-8 THC and THC-A, these products are being sold legally in the state.
+They are commonly available in forms such as THC-A flower, edibles, beverages, and vape cartridges.
+This lack of specific state regulation has prompted concern from some lawmakers.
+As of late 2025, State Assembly Member Lindee Brill made a proposal that would redefine hemp to include all psychoactive cannabinoids and effectively close this loophole.
+The proposal's future is uncertain, as Governor Evers has historically vetoed legislation that he deemed to be piecemeal or restrictive, and he has consistently advocated for full recreational cannabis legalization.

 Other reforms proposed

 In 2013 and 2015 state Representative Melissa Sargent (D-Madison) introduced bills to fully legalize cannabis in the state, with no success.
 In 2017 another such bill was introduced.

-In February 2019, newly-elected governor Tony Evers announced that his upcoming budget would include a proposal to legalize the use of cannabis for medical purposes, decriminalize for any use possession of up to 25 grams, and establish an expungement procedure for convictions involving less than 25 grams.
+In February 2019, newly-elected governor Tony Evers announced that his upcoming budget would include a proposal to legalize the use of cannabis for medical purposes, decriminalize for any use possession of up to 25 grams (9/10 oz), and establish an expungement procedure for convictions involving less than 25 grams (9/10 oz).
 Evers has also previously spoken in support of legalizing the recreational use of cannabis, though this was not included in the proposal.
+Evers has since added the legalization of cannabis into every one of his budgets but each time Republicans have rejected and removed the proposal.